maziac/DeZog/design/reversedebugging.md

 ### StepBack

 The MSC is shown above.
-"StepBack" simply moves up the transaction log by one.
+"StepBack" simply moves up the cpu-history by one.

 ### ContinueReverse

-"ContinueReverse" moves up the transaction log until
+"ContinueReverse" moves up the cpu-history until
 - a breakpoint is hit or
-- the file ends
+- end of cpu-history

 ## Forward

 The forward procedures all work basically in 2 modes.
-- the normal mode: stepping/runnning in the emulator, ZEsarUX)
+- the normal mode: stepping/runnning in the emulator, i.e. no reverse debugging
-- the reverse mode: stepping/runnning through the transaction log
+- the reverse mode: stepping/runnning through the cpu-history

 Below are only the reverse procedures described.

 ### Continue

-"Continue" moves down in the transaction log until
+"Continue" moves down in the cpu-history until
 - a breakpoint is hit or
-- the file ends
+- start of the cpu-history

-Note: When the file ends "Continue" stops.
-It does not automatically move over into "normal" continue mode.
+Note: When the start of the cpu-history is found it does not automatically move over into "normal" continue mode.

 ### StepOver

+<<<TODO: NEEDS REWORK>>>

 "StepOver" needs to step over "CALL"s and "RST"s.
 This is not so simple as it seems.